emacsmirror/elpher/README.md

 # Elopher

 Elopher aims to provide a full-featured gopher client for GNU Emacs.
-It currently supports:
+It supports:
 - simple keyboard and mouse-driven browsing,
 - caching of visited sites,
 - clean and configurable visualization of Gopher directories,
 - direct visualisation of image files,
 - clickable web and gopher links in plain text.

-Much of Elopher is still under development.
+Elopher is still under development.
 Planned features include:
-- better use of standard faces for better compatibility with different colour schemes,
 - support for multiple Elopher buffers.

 Keep the non-web internet alive!